-Fig 3.2.7: A spectrophotometer.

 3.5.3.11.1 Total nitrate

 2.0ml of the river sample from all the various streams(upstream, midstream and downstream) was placed in a measuring flask.
 After this, 8.0ml of distilled water was added to the 2.0ml of the river sample in the measuring flask.
 A nitrate pillow, a chemical used to detect for the presence of nitrate was added to the solution in the measuring flask.
 The sample was allowed to settled and waited for 5 minutes.
 A wavelength of 500nm was set on the spectrophotometer and the readings